share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-These Protein Waffles are crispy oat waffles packed with 14 grams of protein per serving and only 166 kcal.
+These Protein Oat Waffles are crispy oat waffles packed with 14 grams of protein per serving and only 166 kcal.
+It’s an easy, healthy, high-protein breakfast to refuel after a workout.

+Protein waffles are classic waffles made with added protein powder.
 They are a healthy recipe packed with proteins, low calories, and low fat, perfect for keeping you full in the morning or refueling muscles after a workout.

 Why You Should Add Protein Powder To Waffles

 Adding protein powder to waffles is amazing.
+It’s the best thing because it brings:

-• Crispy texture to the waffles
+• Crispy texture to the waffles.

 • It turns waffles into a filling breakfast.
 I love Liege waffles, but they are not filling.
 They are sweet and delicious, but you always crave more.
 This is not happening with these protein waffles.
 Instead, they keep you full with their 14 grams of protein per waffle.